 So bottom line, people who exercise regularly who suddenly stop, tend to gain fat quickly because they don’t adjust their food intake to compensate for their decreased caloric needs, not because muscle cells are somehow turning into fat cells.

 - There are three main types of muscle cells.
 The first is smooth muscle, which lines the walls of certain blood vessels and the walls of the esophagus, uterus, stomach, urethra, bladder, and intestines, among other places; this type of muscle is considered involuntary.
 The second type is cardiac muscle, which is also involuntary and is only found in the heart.
 The third type is skeletal muscle, which closely resembles cardiac muscle cells and is what most people think of when they think of muscles.
-Skeletal muscles are attached to ligaments which in turn are attached to bones.
+Skeletal muscles are attached to tendons which in turn are attached to bones.
 Cardiac muscle cells tend to be connected in irregular angles, which are called intercalated discs.
 Skeletal muscle cells, on the other hand, tend to be arranged in parallel bundles.

 - Within the types of muscle fibers that we can consciously control, there are slow twitch and fast twitch types.
 Slow twitch muscle cells are much weaker than fast twitch muscle cells, but they are designed for endurance.
 Fast twitch muscle cells are relatively strong compared to their slow twitch counterparts, but by virtue of their design, have very little staying power.